wp-plugins/5mincom-video-suggestions/readme.txt

 Tested up to: 3.5.1
 Stable tag: trunk

-A user-friendly solution to embed videos from our premium library.
-Video selection can be done manually or automatically via our semantic engine.
+The plugin offers a solution to embed videos from The AOL On video library.
+Video selection can be done manually or automatically via our semantic technology.

 == Description ==

-The AOL On Network creates, curates, programs, distributes videos across all screens and measures audience engagement.
+The AOL On Network video library provides, curated, high quality video offerings from premium studios on a variety of topics.

-The AOL On Network's video syndication plugin solution includes access to a vast video library.
-These high quality, engaging videos can be delivered across multiple platforms and devices via The AOL On Network Video Plugin's innovative technology.
-The plugin enables Editors and Publishers to embed videos into their articles from within the WordPress work environment.
-The Editors will appreciate the seamless integration of the plugin's user interface and the minimal time and effort required to embed videos that best fits their article and target audience.
+The plugin's innovative technology enables Editors and Publishers to embed relevant and up-to-date videos into their articles from within the WordPress work environment.
+The AOL On Network semantic technology can automatically match the best videos for your article.

 Features: